indieisaconcept/gpbattlebus/README.md

 - 1.0.0 Initial release
 - 2.0.0 Support running on public hosts
   - Profile persistence is now managed via a flag `--save-profile`
+- 2.1.0 Use replit env vars to detect cloud env

 Hey ... you just got played 🪣